diku-dk/futhark-data-python/README.md

 the textual and [binary data
 format](https://futhark.readthedocs.io/en/latest/binary-data-format.html)
 used by Futhark executables and test tools.
-It is intended to make it easy to write Python scripts that use Python libraries convert complex formats (e.g. images, audio) into Futhark test data.
+It is intended to make it easy to write Python scripts that use Python libraries to convert complex formats (e.g. images, audio) into Futhark test data.
 It provides functions that convert between Numpy values and textual/binary representations in the Futhark formats.
 Comments are supported.